all-of-us/workbench/ui/readme-terra-ui-packages.md

 {"name":"@terra-ui-packages/core-utils","dist-tags":{"latest":"0.0.5"},...}
 ```

 The `gitHead` field contains the commit corresponding to the published version.
 I find it useful to browse the Terra UI source tree at the version's commit to see exactly which functions/components are available in the published version.
-For example, @terra-ui-packages/core-utils at version 0.0.5 has a gitHead (git hash) c79428c00ec8c32994294257ffb628e3d1d9b10f.
+For example, @terra-ui-packages/core-utils at version 0.0.5 has a gitHead (hash of a git commit) c79428c00ec8c32994294257ffb628e3d1d9b10f.
 The source tree at that commit is available here:

 https://github.com/DataBiosphere/terra-ui/tree/c79428c00ec8c32994294257ffb628e3d1d9b10f